 Note: This blog will remain accessible through August, 2023.
-If you would like to have a Creative Commons Licensed copy of any blog post written by Judi Moreillon, please contact me at firstname.lastname@example.org.
+Please feel free to link to any post on this blog.
+If you would like to have a Creative Commons Licensed copy of any particular blog post written by Judi Moreillon, please contact me at email@example.com.

 Dear School Librarian Leadership Blog Readers,

 This is my final post on this blog.
 It has been my pleasure to share my thoughts, experiences, research, and wonderings with you over these past nine and a half years.
 With this farewell, there are 503 posts on this blog.
 Thank you to everyone who has contributed one or more posts or made comments to enrich this blog’s content.

 School Librarian Leadership will remain an archive at least through August, 2023.
 This will allow readers access to two books studies hosted here as well as the weekly posts to this blog.

 Core Values in School Librarianship: Responding with Commitment and Courage (Libraries Unlimited 2021)

 Although I have now officially retired, I will never tire of advocating for effective state-certified school librarians in every K-12 school—not ever as long as I live (see Pentland 2022).
 I have completed my professional book writing career with the publication of Core Values in School Librarianship: Responding with Commitment and Courage.
 I published my last and coauthored research article in School Library Research Volume 24 “Take Action: A Content Analysis of Administrators’ Understandings of and Advocacy for the Roles and Responsibilities of School Librarians.”
 I am also proudly standing for a seat on the 2024 Caldecott Committee and will appear on the 2022 ALA ballot.

 Clearly, my career in librarianship has channeled my passion for literacy and libraries and offered me the opportunity to learn, grow, and share—gifts all.